Chilling Facts About The Mansions Of Disturbed Minds

 9. #Winning With Winchester

 Is there anything creepier than a haunted mansion?
 Well, if you’re the infamous Winchester Mystery House, yes.
-For a time, Sarah Winchester had it all: She was married to firearm magnate William Winchester, she had a new baby, and they had a butt-load of money on the east coast of America.
+For a time, Sarah Winchester had it all: She was married to firearm magnate William Winchester, she had a new baby, and they had a lot of money on the east coast of America.
 Then one day, it all came crashing down.

 Mansions Of Disturbed Minds FactsFlickr